 We secure green coffee during its peak time of the year.
-This is referred to as ‘seasonal’ or ‘fresh crop’ buying.
+This is referred to as ‘seasonal’ or ‘current crop’ buying.
 Being an agricultural product; there are specific growing, picking and processing seasons for each type of coffee.
 We believe the coffee's vibrancy is most apparent when it is fresh. heart travels to origin during and at the end of harvest times to show support, assist with quality control and select the best crops.

 In 2018, while the market price for commodity coffee topped out at $1.24 per pound, heart’s average price per pound FOB was $3.65.
 Read our detailed Transparency Report.

 Producing a high quality product requires high quality ingredients. heart has a reputation for sourcing some of the best green coffee in the world.
 In coffee purchasing, the term FOB stands for “Free On Board,” and refers to the prices negotiated by us and the producers in-country.
 FOB includes services such as milling, packaging, and anything else until the coffee is ready for export.
 We take these costs into account when negotiating prices with our producer and export partners.
 The cost of coffee on a global level is dictated by the Commodity Market or “C-Market.”
 The quality of coffee that heart works with is not affected by C-Market pricing.